probmods/probmods2/chapters/04-patterns-of-inference.md

 The medical scenario is a great model to explore screening off and explaining away.
 In this model `smokes` is statistically dependent on several symptoms---`cough`, `chestPain`, and `shortnessOfBreath`---due to a causal chain between them mediated by `lungDisease`.
-We can see this easily by conditioning on these symptoms and querying `smokes`:
+We can see this easily by conditioning on these symptoms and looking at `smokes`:

 ~~~~
 var medicalDist = Infer({method: 'enumerate'}, function() {